mingislight/mingislight.github.io/_posts/2025-08-18-build-my-own-to-be-a-good-member.md

   <img src="/assets/img/bowling_event.png" alt="Bowling Event" style="max-width:100%; height:auto; border-radius: 8px;">
 </div>

-On April 25, our Healthcare IT team held a bowling night.
+n April 25, our Healthcare IT team held a bowling night.

 I did not win for strikes or spares.

-I actually got the trophy for **Most Gutter Balls**.
+I got the trophy for **Most Gutter Balls.**

 It made everyone laugh, including me.

-The next morning, walking into the hospital, I was reminded again:
+The next morning, walking into the hospital, I was reminded again.
-It is not about us.
-It never was.

 We do not just work in an office.

 We serve in a place where lives are saved.
-What matters most is the support we give to those who care for others.

-That night of fun with the team was more than just bowling.
-I have learned that:

-- A healthy team makes room for both joy and purpose.
-- Chemistry is built not only through projects but also through shared moments.
-- Being a good team member means showing up, encouraging others, and remembering that the purpose behind the work is bigger than ourselves.

-In the past, when I was starting my own company, I poured time and energy into trying to build the right team.
+In the past, when I was building my own company, I spent so much energy trying to find the right team.

-I searched for people with skills and personalities that could fit together like puzzle pieces.
+I searched for the perfect balance of skills and personalities.

-My focus was on finding the perfect balance to create something of my own.
+My focus was on building something of my own.

-Now, in this season, I am learning what it means to simply be a good team member.
+Now I am learning something different.

+What it means to simply be a good team member.

-To serve where I am placed, to do the best within my ability, and to support those who bring healing to others.
+To serve where I am placed.

+To support those who bring healing to others.

+A healthy team makes room for both joy and purpose.

+Chemistry is not only built through projects.

+It is built through shared moments.

+I hold on to this truth:
-The Word says: *“Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself.”*
+>"Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself."

-This is the heart of teamwork:
-Lift others up first and not ourselves.
-Even a small trophy for gutter balls becomes a reminder.
+Even a small trophy for gutter balls can be a reminder.
 Joy and humility go hand in hand.

-Grateful to be part of a team that makes space for both fun and purpose, where even gutter balls can teach us about grace.
-True success is not about how important we are, but about how faithful we are with the small things where we are placed.